 How Beer Came to the Pueblo: The Long Thirst Ends, December 11, 2016

 Charles Perry, food historian and former Los Angeles Times food writer, said that in 1850, Los Angeles was the wine capital of California, but the Americanos who’d started moving here wanted beer.
 Without cool cellars, though, how could they make lager?
 Eventually they did and Maier Brewing did and became one of the biggest brewers on the West Coast.

 Rose Garden Brunch & Tour, May 21, 2016

-Scott E. Haselton: Succulents, Cacti and the Abbey Garden Press, February 13
+Scott E. Haselton: Succulents, Cacti and the Abbey Garden Press, February 13, 2016

 Scott E. Haselton was enchanted by the desert and its flora.
 In 1929, he founded the Cactus and Succulent Society of America and its long-running journal, which he edited for more than 35 years.
 He created an imprint called the Abbey Garden Press.
-In her talk, Jessica Holada, Director of Special Collections and Archives at Cal Poly San Luis Obispo, will trace the history of the Garden Abbey Press and its relationship with the Abbey San Encino and the early print culture of the Arroyo Seco.
+In her talk, Jessica Holada, Director of Special Collections and Archives at Cal Poly San Luis Obispo, traced the history of the Garden Abbey Press and its relationship with the Abbey San Encino and the early print culture of the Arroyo Seco.

 Darwin, Botanical Gardens, and the Case for Evolution, November 1, 2015

 Many of the plants we grow in our gardens are premier examples of the ongoing process of evolution: random mutations that lead, on the rarest of occasions, to novel and desirable biological characteristics.
 In his talk, Professor William (Ned) Friedman, the eighth director of the Arnold Arboretum of Harvard University, discussed how horticulture played a central role in laying the foundation for discovering evidence of evolution itself, as well as understanding how evolution works.
 Photo by Justin Ide/Harvard Staff Photographer.